rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudfiles-api.rst

-Sometimes, especially for new features that are not yet available in the Cloud Control Panel, you can write software to perform functions using the API that could not be performed in any other way; product announcements for Limited Availablility and Early Access releases point out this limitation when it applies.
+Sometimes, especially for new features that are not yet available in the Cloud Control Panel, you can write software to perform functions using the API that could not be performed in any other way.
+Product announcements for Limited Availablility and Early Access releases point out this limitation when it applies.
 In that case, experimenting in the Cloud Control panel can show you only part of the process